8 found dead in Oklahoma house fire; homicide feared

 Two men and a woman on her phone were standing in front of the house, Powers said, when another man emerged from the front door dragging an apparently unconscious, unresponsive woman.
 “Her arms were flopped to her sides,” she said.

-“She was in either very short shorts or underwear and a tight shirt,” Power said.
+“She was in either very short shorts or underwear and a tight shirt,” Powers said.
 She described the woman as having a tan complexion “and looked maybe to be mid-twenties.”

 Suspecting the woman was dead, Powers said she drove on so her children would be spared the sight.